Services

 PRI offers guidance and support for the study of various types of intra-cellular interactions such as

-- Protein-protein interactions (e.g., Co-IP, or proximity labeling)
+• Protein-protein interactions (e.g., Co-IP, or proximity labeling)

-- PTM-protein interactions (e.g., peptide pulldown)
+• PTM-protein interactions (e.g., peptide pulldown)

-- Domain-protein interactions (e.g., tagged deletion constructs)
+• Domain-protein interactions (e.g., tagged deletion constructs)

-- RNA-protein interactions (e.g., ChIRP-MS)
+• RNA-protein interactions (e.g., ChIRP-MS)

-- DNA-protein interactions (e.g., DNA-probe pulldown, ChIP-MS)
+• DNA-protein interactions (e.g., DNA-probe pulldown, ChIP-MS)

 Samples are delivered as washed beads (magnetic or agarose).
 Following the regular washes of the enrichment experiment, beads need to be washed twice with detergent-free buffer (e.g., TBS or PBS).
 Please change the tube to a fresh 1.5 mL Eppendorf tube with the last wash.
 Remove the last wash buffer before freezing the beads or bringing them to the PRI on ice.

 In the Service Details screen, please fill in all mandatory fields.
-The section ‘Add-on Charges’ is not relevant and can be ignored.

-The ‘number of samples’ must match the number of samples delivered to PRI, and the number of rows in the 'Request Samples' table.
+Number of samples must match the number of samples delivered to PRI, and the number of rows in the Request Samples table.

-Please include all necessary sample information required for statistical analysis such as sample grouping as well as the required comparisons (e.g., ‘bait’ vs ‘control’).
+Please include all necessary sample information required for statistical analysis such as sample grouping as well as the required comparisons (e.g., bait vs control).
 For any additional information on the experiment please use the comment section.

-Once all metadata is entered, click on the ‘Request Samples’ link and enter sample information in the sample table.
+Please enter sample information in the sample table.

-- ‘Analytical Sample ID’ is mandatory.
-If possible, please use alphanumeric entries with a consecutive number at the end (e.g., S1, S2, S3, …)
+• Analytical Sample ID: Please use alphanumeric entries with a consecutive number at the end (e.g., S1, S2, S3, …)

-- ‘Biological Sample ID’ is optional and can be used for any additional information or internal sample ids.
+• Biological Sample ID is optional and can be used for any additional information or internal sample ids.

 Gel Band ID